w-m/WMGenericCollection/README.md

 For most methods of the Cocoa classes, type checks are performed at compilation time and will throw warnings.
 Two exceptions stand out:

-*Object creation:*
+* Object creation:

         WMStringArray *stringArray = (WMStringArray *)@[@"abc", @"bcd", @"cde"];

-This needs a cast (can be (id)) and does not check contained types.
+    This needs a cast (can be `(id)`) and does not check contained types.

-*for loops:*
+* for loops:

         for (NSNumber *n in stringArray) {
             ...
         }
     Use `enumerateObjectsUsingBlock:` instead, which will check the type and even provide it correctly in the automatically created code block in Xcode.

 How does it work
 ================

 The code that is created with the macros provides interfaces of classes which
 * are subclasses of a Cocoa collection
-* redefine all methods of the super class by substituting (id) with the given type
+* redefine all methods of the super class by substituting (`id`) with the given type
-* in case of the mutable subclasses, redefine all methods of NSArray and NSMutableArray with substitution
+* in case of the mutable subclasses, redefine all methods of both the mutable class and its immutable parent with substitution

-The SYNTHESIZE macro will create an @implementation block containing `+alloc` and `+allocWithZone:` which will return the objects that are created when calling the methods on the original (inherited) class.
+The SYNTHESIZE macro will create an `@implementation` block containing `+alloc` and `+allocWithZone:` which will basically return `[super alloc]`.
+No other methods are implemented.

 Furthermore, clang is told to ignore duplicated methods (redefinition in subclasses) and missing implementations, as another class is returned on `alloc` and none of the defined methods will ever be called.

 Overhead
 --------

-There is no overhead in using WMGenericCollections, as they only provide an interface for easier development, but use the standard Cocoa collections in runtime.
+There is no overhead in using WMGenericCollections, as they only provide an interface for easier development, but use the standard Cocoa collections at runtime.

 As the only implementation provided is that of redirecting object creating, there is a theoretical overhead (of one method call) there, but it does not create an actual measurable difference to normal object creation.

-An overhead on method calls on the object after creation is not theoretically possible, as the standard objects are used.
+An overhead on method calls on the object after its creation is not theoretically possible, as the standard objects are used.

 Custom categories and collections
 =================================

-This project provides the macro for subclasses of NSArray, NSMutableArray, NSSet, NSMutableSet, NSCountedSet, NSDictionary and NSMutableDictionary, which are created from the Foundation headers of the 10.8 SDK.
+This project provides the macro for subclasses of `NSArray`, `NSMutableArray`, `NSSet`, `NSMutableSet`, `NSCountedSet`, `NSDictionary` and `NSMutableDictionary`, which are created from the Foundation headers of the 10.8 SDK.

-The conversion is done with a python script that parses Objective-C header files and generates the macro.
+The conversion is done with a [python script](Conversion/convert.py) that parses Objective-C header files and generates the macro.

 It is possible to generate custom macros for other collections, or categories of the standard Cocoa collections.
-Some work may be required.
-See the README in the Collections folder.
+Some work may be required to get it right.
+See the README in the [Conversion folder](Conversion/).